 Here’s what they had to say.

 Have a morning routine

 Set up a morning ritual.
-Shower and get dressed to psychologically help you transition your mind to work.
+When you work out or take time to meditate then shower and get dressed, you’ll find it easier to psychologically transition your mind to work.

 Define your workspace

 Set up a physical workspace and set boundaries for everyone in the house.
 Let them know when its okay to distract you and when it’s not.
 This will help switch you from a “home” to a “work” mindset.

 Slow speeds can really be infuriating especially when dealing with work-related communication.
 Upgrade to a faster, steady service provider.

 If you think you are spinning in circles doing unproductive work, use a time-tracking app.
 This could help you work better, smarter, and efficiently.
 Alternatively, set specific goals for each day and get an accountability partner.

 Take regular breaks in between work.
 Schedule time to exercise, snack, and interact with other folks in your household.
 Something as simple as taking a day off, going for a bike ride, or having a fun evening with family can help to take the edge off.

 Schedule free time on your calendar, just like you would schedule a meeting, and stick to it.
 It’s crucial to take the time you need for yourself, even if it’s just 30 minutes a day.
 You’ll get back to work feeling recharged and inspired, and chances are, you’ll accomplish a lot more than you would if you worked straight through the day.